1986 Indianapolis 500: Starting grid

-† - Mario Andretti qualified 5th on pole day.
+Mario Andretti qualified 5th on pole day.
 A few days later, he crashed his already-qualified car, and it was damaged beyond repair.
 The car was replaced with a back-up car, and was moved the rear of the field.

-†† - George Snider and Roberto Moreno were both involved in the multi-car crash on Carburetion Day.
+George Snider and Roberto Moreno were both involved in the multi-car crash on Carburetion Day.
 Both primary cars were damaged beyond repair.
-Their cars were replaced with back-up cars, and moved to the rear of the field, Moreno originally qualified in 16th place.
+Their cars were replaced with back-up cars, and moved to the rear of the field.